-I saw an advertisement on eBay from a company called Italian Speed, they were touting what they called a chiptuning power box accessory for my car and claimed it could save me money.
+I saw an advertisement on eBay from a company called Italian Speed, Italian Speed were touting what they called a chiptuning power box accessory for modern, common rail diesel engines like the one in my car, and claimed it could save me money.

 My car has one of those inboard flight computer things that works out how many miles to the gallon I’m doing, how many more miles worth of fuel remain in the tank, the average speed I drive at, etc. etc. So I already knew that my mpg was 51.3 and my average speed was 26.9 mph.

-The vendor's, advert claimed that this wonderful, chiptuning power box would increase my power and torque up to +40%, and not only would it do that, it would also reduce my fuel consumption up to 21%.
+The vendor’s advert claimed that this wonderful, Italian Speed chiptuning power box would increase my power and torque up to +40%, and not only would it do that, it would also reduce my fuel consumption up to 21%.
+What they don’t say is that this can damage your engine by increasing the common rail fuel pressure beyond the design pressure, increase the temperature of the exhaust gases or just generally mess with the settings that your engine manufacturer spent a great deal of R&D money getting just right.

 The reasoning behind my decision to spend invest waste £70 went something like this :-